ITsPorky/ITsPorky_EnhancedGroundItems/README.md

 ### Using Mod Organiser 2(MO2)

 To install the addon with MO2, simply open MO2 and select "Install Mod" in the top left.
-Then select the `ITsPorkys_ShowNearbyItemsToggle.zip`.
+Then select the `ITsPorkys_ShowNearbyItems.zip`.
 Then make sure to tick the checkbox in MO2 before launching.

 ### Manually Install of Addon

-To install the addon manually, you will need to unzip the `ITsPorkys_ShowNearbyItemsToggle.zip`.
+To install the addon manually, you will need to unzip the `ITsPorkys_ShowNearbyItems.zip`.
 Then you will need to copy/paste or drag the `gamedata` folder across to the root directory of your `S.T.A.L.K.E.R.
 Anomaly` install.
 This will add the files and scripts needed for the addon to the games `gamedata` directory.

 ## Addon Configuration Instructions and Recommendations